Q: After cleaning, how long will my carpets take to dry?

 Q: What are the differences between wet or dry cleaning?

 Dry Cleaning methods, or low moisture cleaning, come in many forms.
 Some methods utilize powders, crystals, solvents, and shampoos, which is applied to the carpet and then vacuumed or buffed.
-Often residues are left behind because of a lack of rinsing with these methods.
+Often residues are left behind because of a lack of rinsing and training with these methods.
 These methods are more of a surface cleaning for appearance.
 Although dry cleaned carpets may dry quicker, Dry Cleaning methods are generally less effective.
-However, low moisture (encapsulation rotary bonnet cleaning) with proper product and training can be adequate in routine maintenance of low pile carpet or commercial common areas.
+However, low moisture cleaning (encapsulation, bonnet, and rotary cleaning) with proper product and training can be adequate in routine maintenance of low pile carpet or commercial common areas.

 Q: What method does Carpetech use?

-A: We offer low moisture cleaning and HWE cleaning methods depending on the needs of the client and carpet.
+A: We offer the best of both: Very Low Moisture cleaning ( Encapsulation Bonnette Rotaries, and HydraMaster RDM).
+Plus we use HWE cleaning methods (Truckmounted and portables), depending on the needs of the client and carpet.
+The technician will determine the best approach.

 Q: Why not rent a machine at the supermarket?